Adobe Acrobat XI makes it easy to distribute PDF forms and collect responses automatically.

 How to distribute a PDF form with the Acrobat Tracker:

 * Form distribution and data collection with Acrobat and Form Tracker may not exceed 500 people per form.

 † Requires an active account with the Adobe FormsCentral online service.
 Free and paid subscriptions are available.
-A FormsCentral Plus account is included with the English version of Acrobat XI Pro Subscription when purchased in North America.
+Subscriptions to Acrobat Pro include a FormsCentral Plus account only when purchased in select countries.